Benchling-Open-Source/allotropy/CONTRIBUTING.md

 #### Scope

-If the change should be included in the CHANGELOG, the description should have be prefixed with a scope that makes it clear which parsers are affected by the change.
-The scope should be capitalized, and end with a dash.
+If the change should be included in the CHANGELOG, the description should be prefixed with a scope that makes it clear which parsers are affected by the change.

+The scope should be capitalized and end with a dash.
 The value of the scope prefix depends on how much of the codebase the change affects:

 * `Single parser`: Changes that only affects one parser.
 The scope should be the `DISPLAY_NAME` of that parser (e.g. `Molecular Devices SoftMax Pro -`).
 * `Instrument category`: Change that affect all parsers of one instrument category (e.g. changing an ASM schema).
 The scope should be the `title case` name of that category (e.g. `Plate Reader` for `plate-reader` schemas - see `SUPPORTED_INSTRUMENT_SOFTWARE.adoc` for all categories).